-Event Hostess, Founder, and CEO, Office Dynamics International
+Event Hostess, Founder and CEO of Office Dynamics International

 Joan Burge is known as the red-lipstick-wearing “Rock Star” of administrative and executive assistant training and a successful entrepreneur who created a unique niche in 1990 by founding a training company that would uniquely provide sophisticated, robust educational programs and information to administrative professionals.